-Enhanced group calling (EGC) means the system for broadcast transmit of urgency, distress and safety messages by mobile satellite communication system of INMARSAT.
+Enhanced group calling (EGC) means the system for broadcast transmit of urgency, distress and safety messages by mobile satellite communication system through a recognized mobile satellite service.

 Radio Regulations means the Radio Regulations annexed to, or regarded as being annexed to, the most recent International Telecommunication Convention which is in force at any time.